-Beta — COLA Clear is currently in beta.
+Beta — COLAClear is currently in beta.
 All reviews are free during the beta period.
 Results should be independently verified before submitting to TTB.
-We welcome your feedback.

-COLA Clear pre-screens your wine and spirits labels against 32 federal and state compliance checks — in seconds, not days.
+Pre-screens wine, spirits, and beer labels against up to 34 compliance checks — in seconds, not days.

-32 compliance checks — federal + California + Oregon, with CFR citations
+34 compliance checks — federal + California + Oregon, with CFR (Code of Federal Regulations) citations

 How It Works